Hagfish

 *

-What does it feel like, the jaws of a shark cracking down upon you?
+What does it feel like, the teeth of a shark closing down on you?

-I shut my computer and stare into the dark, an undertow tugging at my feet.
+I shut my computer and stare into the dark, an undertow pulling at my ankles.

 Will my daughter know it too?